mjcaisse/cppnow-website/src/pages/presenters/index.md

 ## Types of Presentations

 We have two categories of presentations at C++Now.
 Every year we release a <a href="/announcements/2017/12/2018-call-for-submissions/">Call for Submissions for the <i>regular program</i></a> which are 45 or 90 minutes.
-That CfS is now closed for C++Now 2018, but it isn't too late to become a presenter.
+That CfS is now closed for C++Now 2018<!--, but it isn't too late to become a presenter-->.

 We also have <i>lightning talks</i>.
 Lightning talks are only five minutes long.
 This is a challenging length for a technical talk!
 We make a Call for Lightning Talks a few days before the conference and continue to accept submission after the start of the conference.